Generalized principal eigenvalues on $\mathbb{R}^d$ of second order elliptic operators with rough nonlocal kernels: Existence of principal eigenfunction

 where $\cC_+(\Rd)$ denotes the subspace of $\cC(\Rd)$ consisting of nonnegative functions.
 The existence of principal eigenfunction in $D$ follows from \cref{TA1} in \cref{Appen}.
 Also, note that $\lambda(\cI,D)$ is decreasing with respect to increasing domains i.e. for $D_1\subset D_2$ we have $\lambda(\cI,D_1)\ge \lambda(\cI,D_2)$.
 It is also evident from this definition that $\lambda(\cI,D)\ge \lambda_1(\cI)$ for all $D\subset \Rd$.

 Now the following questions emerge in a natural manner. \begin{itemize} \item[\hypertarget{Q1}{\bf{Q1}.}] Is $\lim_{n\to\infty}\lambda(\cI,B_n)$ equal to $\lambda_1(\cI)$? \item[\hypertarget{Q2}{\bf{Q2}.}] Does there exist a principal eigenfunction attaining the value $\lambda_1(\cI)$? \end{itemize} The above questions are quite related to each other.
 Recall that for nondegenerate second order elliptic operators (i.e., $\nu=0$) the answers to the above questions are affirmative.
 In fact, the equality in the question Q1 implies existence of a principal eigenfunction.
 The main machinery in obtaining these results is the Harnack inequality (cf. \cite{Berestycki-15}).
 It is known from \cite[Example~1.1]{ACGZ} that the Harnack inequality does not hold true for $\cI$, in general.
 Also, a recent work of Mou \cite{M19} confirms only a weak-Harnack inequality for $\cI$.
+Very recently, Harnack inequality has been studied for various integro-differential operators.
+For instance, Foondun \cite{F09} obtains Harnack inequality for the bounded harmonic functions of second order integro-differential operators, Bass-Levin \cite{BL02}, Caffarelli-Silvestre \cite{CS09} consider Harnack estimate for the fractional Laplacian type operators, Di Castro et. al. \cite{DKP14} establish similar estimate for the fractional $p$-Laplacian whereas Coville \cite{Cov12}, Coville-Hamel \cite{CH-20} derive Harnack estimate for dispersal type nonlocal kernels.
 One of the main contributions of this article is to produce a large family of kernel $\nu$ for which a suitable Harnack type inequality holds, and thus resolve Q1 and Q2 for this family of kernels.

 In \hyperlink{H1}{\rm{(H1)}} and \hyperlink{H2}{\rm{(H2)}} which follow, we describe two classes of kernels for which we can obtain a Harnack type estimate.